 There are number of boundary types where logical decoupling should be inserted, based on the connectivity of the RP, and there are different strategies for each scenario.
-A boundary could be within the PL, within the NoC, at the PS-PL interface, or a RP could have interface ports in each of these categories.
+Boundaries can be within the PL, within the NoC, or at the PS-PL boundary.

-Two pieces of IP are available from Xilinx to provide decoupling capabilities in the PL.
-First, the DFX Decoupler IP allows user to insert muxes to easily and efficiently decouple AXI4-Lite, AXI4-Stream, and custom interfaces.
-This IP simply disables key signals to prevent unwanted activity on the RP boundary.
-Second, the DFX AXI Shutdown Manager IP <to fill>.
-More information about the DFX Decoupler IP is available on the Xilinx website.
+Two pieces of IP are available from AMD to provide decoupling capabilities in the PL.
+The DFX Decoupler IP allows user to insert multiplexers to easily and efficiently decouple AXI4-Lite, AXI4-Stream, and custom interfaces.
+This IP disables key signals to prevent unwanted activity on the RP boundary.
+The DFX AXI Shutdown Manager IP provides a more intelligent way to decouple AXI interfaces, offering different responses to requests rather than holding boundaries constant.
+More information about the DFX Decoupler IP is available on the Xilinx.com website.

-If the boundary falls within the NoC, NoC quiescing is automatic only if NMU/NSU is inside RP.
-If NOC/PL AXI interface is at RM boundary, decoupler is still required.
-In such case, it is recommended to put the interface NOC in RP to avoid the use of AXI decoupler.
-Then the connection across partition is not AXI anymore, but NoC internal path through INI.
+If the boundary falls within the NoC, NoC quiescing is automatic only if the NMU/NSU is inside the RP.
+If the NoC/PL AXI interface is at the RP boundary, a logical decoupler is still required.
+In such a case, it is recommended to put the interface NoC in the RP to avoid the use of the AXI decoupler.
+Then the connection across partitions is no longer AXI-based but based on the NoC internal path through INI.

 - If the entire PL is included in the dynamic region, partial reconfiguration includes a power domain shutdown such that the entire PL is temporarily powered down.